Soft and tender on the inside and crispy on the outside these cauliflower buffalo “wings” are so close to the real deal

 Dip the cauliflower in the batter.
 You can do this one by one or in batches. shake off excess batter before placing cauliflower on the baking sheet.
 Lay the cauliflower single layer on the baking sheet.

 - While the cauliflower is baking, get your buffalo wing sauce ready.
 In a small saucepan on low heat melt butter and mix in hot sauce.
 Remove from the heat just as it starts to melt.
 Stir together and set aside.

 - Once the cauliflower is done its first bake in the batter, remove them from the oven and put all the baked florets into a mixing bowl with the wing sauce and toss to coat evenly.
-Return cauliflower to baking sheet and bake in the oven for another 10-15 minutes or until reached desired crispness.
+Return cauliflower to the baking sheet and bake in the oven for another 10-15 minutes or until reached desired crispness.
 Serve with ranch, blue cheese, or your favorite dipping sauce.
 Enjoy!